-The fact that NTT individually licenses its own patent portfolio in addition to the standard license agreement is not objectionable as such and does not constitute a license agreement with substantially different terms.
+The fact that NTT determine individually licenses its own patent portfolio in addition to the standard license agreement is not objectionable as such and does not constitute a license agreement with substantially different terms.
 The examination of the facts of discrimination would at most be opened if these were the licensing of AVC-standard essential patents (which would be held within or outside the patent pool).
 This is but not the case right now.
 This is about licensing 3GPP/3GPP2 essential patents.

 With regard to the option right/pick-right (Art.
 5.2, Annex B 48) of the defendant's group companies, which apparently also includes the defendant as an "associated company", this is a special constellation that only applies if an AVC standard essential patent is required for the use of the 3GPP-licensed products (Art.
-5.2.1, Annex B 48) and NTT asserts the infringement of this SEP against the defendant's group companies.
+5.2.1, Annex B 48) and NTT Figure asserts the infringement of this SEP against the defendant's group companies.
 This does not constitute a comprehensive granting of rights to the AVG standard essential patents.
-In addition, the defendant has not argued that NTT has so far asserted infringement of a non-licensed AVC standard essential patent against the defendant's group companies.
-In this respect, it is no longer important that had also promised that when the standard license agreement was concluded, license fees already paid to NTT on the occasion of the pick-right could be credited.
+In addition, the defendant has not argued that NTT Figure has so far asserted infringement of a non-licensed AVC standard essential patent against the defendant's group companies.
+This does not constitute a comprehensive granting of rights to the AVG standard essential patents.
+In addition, the defendant has not argued that NTT Figure has so far asserted infringement of a non-licensed AVC standard essential patent against the defendant's group companies.
+In this respect, it is no longer important that Figure had also promised that when the standard license agreement was concluded, license fees already paid to NTT Figure on the occasion of the pick-right could be credited.

 Any installment payment and crediting agreements do not constitute an infringement of the However, these do not in principle affect the amount of the fees to be paid under the standard contract (see LG Düsseldorf, judgment of 9.11.2018, Az.
 4a 0 17/17).
-With regard to possible imputation agreements - the need for which has not been substantiated in the concrete case and, at most, has not been presented with regard to the contract with NTT apparently covering the defendant as well, whereby there is no presentation with regard to the prerequisites (cf. above) - unequal treatment is ruled out because it merely concerns compensation for any services already rendered by the licensee and there is an objective justification in this respect (see LG Düsseldorf, judgment of 9 November 2018, Case No. 4a O 17/17).
+With regard to possible imputation agreements - the need for which has not been substantiated in the concrete case and, at most, has not been presented with regard to the contract with NTT matrix apparently covering the defendant as well, whereby there is no presentation with regard to the prerequisites (cf. above) - unequal treatment is ruled out because it merely concerns compensation for any services already rendered by the licensee and there is an objective justification in this respect (see LG Düsseldorf, judgment of 9 November 2018, Case No. 4a O 17/17).